telerik/ajax-docs/controls/grid/data-binding/model-binding-and-strongly-typed-data-controls-support.md

 The developers could use these variables in data-binding expressions and to get full intellisense support.
 ![grid-model-binding-and-strongly-typed-data-controls](images/grid-model-binding-and-strongly-typed-data-controls.png)

->note Due to the fact that the RadGrid control has GridTableView as a child control to have intellisense into grid’s columns you need to set the ItemType property of the MasterTableView.
+>tip Due to the fact that the RadGrid control has GridTableView as a child control to have intellisense into grid’s columns you need to set the ItemType property of the MasterTableView.
 >